rlawrenc/cosc_404/README.md

 User id: **your student number**  Password: **your student number**

+The HelpMe system is being evaluated as part of UBC research study H22-03323.
+Students must consent for the information collected to be used in this research.
+Review the [consent form](Consent_Form.pdf).
+Consent can be given by providing it in the HelpMe application.

 ## Course Description
 **Official Calendar:** Fundamental concepts in constructing database systems including file organizations, storage management, system architectures, query processing/optimization, transaction management, recovery, and concurrency control.
 Additional topics may include distributed databases, mobile databases, and integration.
 **Prerequisite:** COSC 304 and third-year standing.